Buy or Sell WM Technology Inc. (MAPS) Stock Now | Don't Try to Be a Top Gun

 Piper Sandler gave a rating of “Neutral” to MAPS, setting the target price at $4 in the report published on August 10th of the current year.

-During the last 5 trading sessions, MAPS rose by +8.87%, which changed the moving average for the period of 200-days by -74.91% in comparison to the 20-day moving average, which settled at $1.2995.
-In addition, WM Technology Inc. saw -77.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MAPS fell by -6.67%, which changed the moving average for the period of 200-days by -77.50% in comparison to the 20-day moving average, which settled at $1.2322.
+In addition, WM Technology Inc. saw -78.93% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading